LQXshane/500c1face/Webdesign/README.txt

 README

 There are five folders, the first one is the learning notes I wrote for this project.
-And the subsequent folders are the four versions of the websites.
+And the subsequent folders are the four versions of the websites I have done for the four sprints.

 This README.txt file is mainly focusing on the final version (pres4 presentation).